Overview

 We will use Cantonese for Everyone throughout the course.
 However, please wait until the first session before buying your course book.
 We will also use the tutor's own materials.

-You can join Part 1, 2 or 3 of the course depending on your prior experience.
+You can join Part One, Two or Three of the course depending on your prior experience.

-In Part 1 of the Cantonese Elementary course, you'll cover the following topics and grammar:
+In Part One of the Cantonese Elementary course, you'll cover the following topics and grammar:

 In this term, we will cover: